OokTech/TW5-Bob/Configuration.md

   servers.
 - `enableFileServer` setting this to `yes` enables the static file server.
 - `filePathRoot` this is the base path for files that are globally available.
 - `perWikiFiles` setting this to `yes` means that files specific to a wiki (that is files in the wikis `files` folder next to the wikis `tiddlers` folder) are only available in that wiki, so no hotlinking.
 - `enableBobSaver` setting this to `no` disables the Bob saver for single file wikis.
 By default this is enabled.
+- `persistentUsernames` setting this to `yes` stores the user name entered for the wiki in a cookie so it is saved the next time you open the wiki using the same browser.
+As long as cookies aren't cleared and the cookie doesn't expire first.
 - `scripts` a list of scripts that you can call from inside the wiki using the `runScript` websocket message.
 - `wikis` a list of child wikis to serve.
 The path to the wikis is determined